-Remembering Kevin DuBrow: My Plane Flight With Quiet Riot
+Remembering Kevin DuBrow: My Plane Ride With Quiet Riot

 If your travel plans include a 6 AM flight, the best you can hope for is that the plane will be half-empty and populated only with quiet people.
 As I sat in a gloriously empty gate of the Denver International Airport a half-hour before boarding, it seemed luck might be on my side.

 Suddenly, the silence of the cavernous hallway was replaced by an echoing, oddly familiar racket.
 Somebody was talking at a volume necessary only for the flight deck of an aircraft carrier and at speeds suitable for the floor of the New York Stock Exchange.
 The source of the commotion soon revealed himself.
 I would be sharing a flight with Quiet Riot, and their famous motormouth of a singer, Kevin DuBrow.